samsquire/esoteric-knowledge/README.md

 Words and letters are meaningful.

-Words are people.
+Words and letters are people.
 Matthew 4:4

 Communication of our spirits occur between every point in space.
 Each point is an individual.